vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Quaternions.md

 ## [Quaternions](https://docs.unity3d.com/ScriptReference/Quaternion.html)
 ### What are they?
 Nobody using them practically really needs to know.
-They're compact fancy four dimensional values that allow for simple *slerping* (spherically interpolating) between values.
+They're compact fancy four dimensional values that can be easily interpolated between values.
 That is, to rotate to another orientation via the most direct rotation.

 ### What aren't they?
 **Quaternions are not Euler angles**.